pritis-spektra/dvlprprdctvtyghdepth/Lab05/Lab5.md

 ## Task 3 : Copilot Agent Mode

 1. Open the Command Palette: Ctrl + Shift + P .Search for **“Copilot Agent”** and activate it.(You can select Agent mode also)

     ![](./media/image16.png)

     ![](./media/image17.png)

 2. Assign a high‑level task, for example.
-Review the **plan** proposed by the Agent.
-    Approve the plan to let Copilot apply changes across files.
+Review the **plan** proposed by the Agent.Approve the plan to let Copilot apply changes across files.

     +++Refactor all controllers to use constructor dependency injection.+++